Hot cold drinks

 Cardamon or cardamon-ginger syrup with Agar as a base.

-- infuse with different liqueur flavors, fresh puree.
+- infuse with different liqueur flavours and fresh puree.

 Serving options: as sushi, hot-cold, or as a base for suspended ingredients.